CNuge/data-alfie/README.md

 family
 subfamily
 genus
-species			- note: this column may be sparsely populated, and is absent for the animal sequences.
+species			- note: this column may be sparsely populated, not all bold records are ID'ed to a species level
 ```

 ## Extract the data

 The tar.bz2 format was used to get the files compressed so they fit under the 100MB limit of GitHub (not as good as [middle-out compression](http://www.piedpiper.com) but it does the job).

-The following command can be used to decompress the data:
+Try double clicking the the compressed files to initiate decompression.
+If that doesn't work, the following command can be used to decompress the data from the command line:

 ```
 #animal